 This village-style luxury hotel has a clutch of stylish pools and its own private beach.

-The peaceful Odysseus is a few paces from its own private beach, surrounded by fields and hills.
+The peaceful Odysseus is a few paces from its own private beach, surrounded by fields.
 There are 3 pools, and lots of eating options.

 The lagoon pool is a real focal point.
 It’s huge, with views out to sea.
-And there’s an authentic Greek taverna, with candlelit tables on the sand.
+And there’s an authentic Greek restaurant, which sits right on the seafront.

 - Official Rating